ibm-cloud-docs/vpc/security-groups-default.md

 If you edit the rules of the default security group, those edited rules then apply to all current and future servers in the group.

 Inbound rules to allow ping and SSH are not automatically added to the default security group.
-You can modify the rules of the default security group using the REST API, the `ibmcloud cli`, or the UI.
+You can modify the rules of the default security group by using the REST API, the CLI, or the UI.

-## Example: Modifying the default security group rules using the CLI
+## Example: Modifying the default security group rules by using the CLI
 {: #example-modifying-the-default-security-group-rules-using-the-cli}

 1. Log in to IBM Cloud.